corda/corda-docs-portal/content/en/platform/corda/5.3/reference/corda-cli/cpi.md

 ---
 # cpi

 This section lists the Corda CLI `cpi` arguments.
-You can use these commands to upload CPIs to your project as well as list the CPIs that are already there.
+You can use these commands to upload CPIs to your Corda 5 cluster as well as list the CPIs that are already there.

 ## upload